Mini ITX cases are one of the smallest computer cases out there.

 There are some cons to this case.
 Like it has only 2 USB ports, you can't have a graphics card of more than 10 inches length, and a CPU cooler should be under 140 mm length.
 But these options are general for all ITX cases.

-In return, you get a solid and compact case, that too under 50 bucks.
+In return, you get a reliable and compact case, that too under 50 bucks.

 2. NZXT H200i: Check Price On Amazon